AdobeDocs/experience-manager-assets-essentials.en/help/using/my-workspace.md

 >[!CONTEXTUALHELP]
 >id="assets_my_workspace"
 >title="My Workspace"
 >abstract="Assets includes a customizable workspace that provides widgets for convenient access to key areas of the Assets user interface and information that is most relevant to you.
-This page serves as a one-stop solution to provide an overview of your work items and to facilitate quick access to key workflows."
+This page serves as a one-stop solution to provide an overview of your work items and to give quick access to key workflows."

 Assets now includes a customizable workspace that provides widgets for convenient access to key areas of the Assets user interface and information that is most relevant to you.
 This page serves as a one-stop solution to provide an overview of your work items and to give quick access to key workflows.
 More convenient access to these options increases your efficiency and content velocity.